SilvioContreiras/udacity-nonedegree/README.md

 Just clone the project and open the index.html in the chosen browser.

 ## Memory Game
-Card game is a very old game Just clinck on the images to chech if the images match.
+Card game is a very old game Just clinck on the images to check if the images match.
 The goal of this game is to test the user memory.

 ![snippet](img/screenshopt-game.PNG)